aaam/CKAQA/Questions/CKAQuestions.md

 ## Question 16

-Use etcdctl to backup your ETCD Cluster (provided enpoints, ca, cert, key)
+Use etcdctl to backup your ETCD Cluster (provided endpoints, ca, cert, key)

 ---